yeagerhaus/work/README.md

 This is my Repository for work projects only.
+This Repo contains examples of work I've done for clients but does not contain any copyrighted or private material.

-I am currently working on projects for HitSend (Formerly FileFuse and SessionFuse), NuVibe Juice and Java (I am currently the Senior Web Developer for Nuvibe), and Lynzaddy Interactive.
+I am currently working on projects for:
+-HitSend (Formerly FileFuse and SessionFuse)
+-NuVibe Juice & Java (I am currently the Senior Web Developer for Nuvibe) -Lynzaddy Interactive.

-This Repo is for private use by Cole Yeager ONLY

 -Cole Yeager